-To help you get started, we've curated ten adventures that will introduce you to all the Presidio has to offer.
+To help you get started, we've curated ten free adventures that will introduce you to all the Presidio has to offer.

 1. Plan Your Adventures at the Presidio Visitor Center

 Presidio Visitor Center is THE place to begin your national park adventure.
 When you walk in the door, you're greeted by a huge topographical map that beckons you to plan your journey.
 Interactive digital displays and videos serve up ideas for trails to walk, destinations to visit, and places to eat – from cafés to food trucks to restaurants.
 Move into the next room to dive deep into each of the Presidio's four major regions, from the waterfront at Crissy Field to the wild open spaces found to the south in the park.
 Stop by the Presidio Visitor Center, which is open daily from 10 am to 5 pm to learn about the Presidio and get your questions answered by helpful staff.